More Thoughts on Bernie Sanders and Capitalism

 defiant and determined leader (as did his "assassination attempt"

-partly sapped.
-His loss, defiance, and prosecutions set him up
+poise was partly sapped.
+Surprisingly, his loss, defiance, and

-Harris played into his hand by embracing a status quo that few
+as it was).
+And Harris played into his hand by embracing that very

 How much this revolutionary current factored into Trump's

 win is hard to prove.
-One common formulation is some kind of
+One common formulation is that he was part

-global anti-incumbent trend, which all through 2024 toppled
+of some kind of global anti-incumbent trend, which all through

-governments of every hue.
-What is beyond dispute is that Trump
+2024 toppled governments of every hue.
+What is beyond dispute is

-and his gang have behaved like a revolutionary junta from the
+that Trump and his gang have behaved like a revolutionary junta

 into power with few restraints beyond their own minuscule and